 - Soothing your throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in a 4-ounce to 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.

 Using saline nasal drops.
 To help relieve nasal congestion, try saline nasal drops.
 You can buy these drops over-the-counter, and they can help relieve symptoms, even in children.

 In infants, gently suction the nostrils with a bulb syringe (insert the bulb syringe about 1/4 to 1/2 inch, or about 6 to 12 millimeters) after applying saline drops.

 In spite of ongoing studies, the scientific jury is still out on common alternative cold remedies such as vitamin C and echinacea.
 Here's an update on some popular choices:

 - Vitamin C. It appears that for the most part taking vitamin C won't help the average person prevent colds.

 - Echinacea.
 Studies on the effectiveness of echinacea at preventing or shortening colds are mixed.
 However, if your immune system is healthy, you're not taking prescription medications and you're not allergic to echinacea, using echinacea supplements is unlikely to cause harm.

 Zinc.
 The cold-fighting reputation of zinc has had its ups and downs.
 That's because many zinc studies — both those that find the mineral beneficial and those that do not — are flawed.
-In studies with positive results, zinc seemed most effective taken within 24 hours of the onset of symptoms.
+In studies with positive results, zinc lozenges seemed most effective if taken within 24-48 hours of the onset of symptoms.

 Zinc side effects include a bad taste and nausea.
 Talk to your doctor before taking a zinc supplement.